r4ghu/IntroToPandas/README.md

 # IntroToPandas
-This repo has material covered in 'Intro to Pandas' talk given as a part of Victoria Data Science Meetup.
+This repo contains material covered in 'Intro to Pandas' talk given as a part of Victoria Data Science Meetup.

 ## Requirements